-A meatless loaf so packed with flavor, you’ll never miss the meat
+A vegetarian meatloaf recipe packed with so much flavor, you’ll never miss the meat

 What is Bulgar?

-I traded out the ground beef and possible bacon or veal for some good old fashioned lentils and grains.
+To make this vegetarian loaf, I traded out the ground beef and possible bacon or veal for some good old fashioned lentils and grains.
 Bulgar is such a fantastic and often times forgotten whole grain.
 It’s a great source of fiber, B vitamins, iron, and lowers your risk of developing cardiovascular disease.
-Maybe people living in the Depression Era could have benefited from this after all!
+Maybe people living in the Depression Era could have benefited from this whole grain recipe after all!

-A nutritious recipe with some big health benefits
+A nutritious meatless meatloaf recipe with some big health benefits

-The base of this recipe is lentil.
-They bring texture and a meat-like consistency to this Meatless Loaf recipe.
+The base of this vegan meatloaf recipe is lentil.
+Lentils bring texture and a meat-like consistency to this meatless meatloaf recipe.
 But they also bring some nutritional benefits, particularly when it comes to sexual health.
 That’s right!
 This meatless recipe has the potential to boost your sex life.

 Lentils are also a good source of protein, which is beneficial for giving you the energy you need to perform the bedroom tango.
 Due to their complex carbohydrates and insoluble fiber lentils increase steady, slow burning energy.

-They’re also among our 10 Best Foods for Women.
-So this Meatless Loaf is one meatloaf recipe that might make you actually feel like doing something other than passing out when you hit the sheets after dinner.
+Lentils are also among our 10 Best Foods for Women.
+So this lentil meatloaf is one meatloaf recipe that might make you actually feel like doing something other than passing out when you hit the sheets after dinner.